honwizhen/Project-H/PoC.md

 Users need a task management system that:

 - Helps them organize and prioritize tasks effectively.
+- Guides them to engage the task appropiately.
-- Rewires central nervous to reward task completion through gamification (e.g., XP, rewards, and progress tracking).
+- Rewires the part central nervous that is evolutionarily outdate for days ageto reward task completion through gamification (e.g., XP, rewards, and progress tracking).
 - Offers a seamless experience across devices with real-time synchronization.

 ### 2.2 Assumptions and Dependencies